Delaware county jail - information from a columbus criminal defense attorney

 Bond money must be posted for arrests at the clerk’s office of the courthouse where the warrant originated.

-Brandon Shroy has spent more than a decade defending and helping clients with bail bonds and release from jail in Central Ohio.
+Brandon Shroy has spent years defending and helping clients with bail bonds and release from jail in Central Ohio.

 As your attorney, Brandon Shroy will utilize his extensive criminal defense experience and leverage his reputation as an aggressive litigator to fight on your behalf and deliver the best possible outcome.